 Trash walking on Kuta Beach.

-Surely this couldn’t be the normal state of affairs.
-Perhaps a garbage scow had recently overturned.
+Surely this couldn’t be the normal state of affairs–there must be some explanation.
+Perhaps a garbage scow had recently overturned?
 Maybe the beach patrol was on strike.
-Bali has a reputation for being one of the most beautiful places on earth—there must be some explanation.
+Bali has a reputation for being one of the most beautiful places on earth, so how could this be happening?

 Unfortunately the explanation is not a good one.
-We learned that this is an annual event at Kuta Beach.
+After further research we learned that this is an annual event at Kuta Beach.
 According to the Jakarta Post, “Beached garbage is an annual problem for Kuta.
 From early December to late March, strong wind and powerful currents send waves of garbage from the ocean onto the beach.”
 Locals even refer to it as the “trash season” and say the debris comes from the nearby island of Java.

 But we’re not so sure we accept the “Let’s blame Java” approach.
 You see, the sides of the roads in this part of Bali are convenient open-air trash receptacles piled high with the same stuff we saw on the beach.
 In the rainy season (which we were well into) storms wash the trash into gutters, out to sea and then back onto the beach . . . where it waits to be washed out to sea again.
 It’s not quite the recycling system that Bali needs.